Surya Sen: Arrest and death

 He hid in the house of a friend.
 His relative named Netra Sen lived not far away.
 But Netra Sen informed the British of his hiding place, and the police came and captured him in February 1933.
-Before Netra Sen could be rewarded by the British, revolutionaries named Kironmoy Sen along with Rabindra Nandi came into his house and beheaded him with da (a long knife).
-As Netra Sen's wife was a big supporter of Surya Sen, she never disclosed the name of the revolutionaries who killed Netra Sen. Before his eventual hanging on 12 January 1934 with another revolutionary named Tarakeswar Dastidar, both Sen and Dastidar underwent torture at the hands of the police.
+Before Netra Sen could be rewarded by the British, revolutionaries named Kironmoy Sen along with Rabindra Nandi came into his house and beheaded him with a da (a long knife).
+As Netra Sen's wife was a big supporter of Surya Sen, she never disclosed the names of the revolutionaries who killed Netra Sen. Before his eventual hanging on 12 January 1934 with another revolutionary named Tarakeswar Dastidar, both Sen and Dastidar underwent torture at the hands of the police.

-His last letter was written to his friends and said: "Death is knocking at my door.
+His last letter was written to his friends and said, "Death is knocking at my door.
 My mind is flying away towards eternity.
 At such a pleasant, at such a grave, at such a solemn moment, what shall I leave behind you?
 Only one thing, that is my dream, a golden dream – the dream of free India.
 Never forget the date, 18th of April, 1930, the day of the eastern Rebellion in Chittagong.
 Write in red letters in the core of your hearts the names of the patriots who have sacrificed their lives at the altar of India's freedom."

-The gallows in Chattogram (Chittagong) Central Jail, where Indian Revolutionary Freedomfighter Surya Sen was hanged.
-The Government of Bangladesh (East Bengal) has designated it a historical monument.
+The gallows in Chattogram (Chittagong) Central Jail, where Indian revolutionary freedom fighter Surya Sen was hanged.
+The government of Bangladesh (East Bengal) has designated it a historical monument.

 In popular media

 Indian film director Ashutosh Gowariker directed the film Khelein Hum Jee Jaan Sey (2010) about Sen's life.
-Actor Abhishek Bachchan played the role of Sen. Another film Chittagong (2012) directed by Bedabrata Pain was about Sen's armoury raid.
+Actor Abhishek Bachchan played the role of Sen. Another film, Chittagong (2012), directed by Bedabrata Pain, was about Sen's armoury raid.
 Manoj Bajpayee played the leading role.
+A Bengali film Keu Bole Biplobi Keu Bole Dakat, directed by Pathikrrit Basu, is about the life and works of Ananta Singh.
+Loknath Dey portrays Sen in the film.

 Legacy

 Surya Sen is considered one of the leading revolutionaries in British India, and is a highly respected figure in both Bangladesh and India.
 Residential halls have been named after him at both the University of Dhaka and the University of Chittagong.
 Kolkata has a metro railway station and a street named after him as well.

+Surya Sen Park contains a bust of him.